Welcome To Freeride

-Juniors Should Join A Big Mountain Team Or Club
+JUNIORS: Join A Big Mountain Team Or Club if Possible

-As a Junior competitor, joining a big mountain team or club will teach you how to safely participate in freeride, while providing you with invaluable mountain sense and skills.
+As a Junior competitor, joining a big mountain team or club will teach you how to safely participate in Freeride, while providing you with invaluable mountain sense, safe decision making, and skills.
 You will also benefit from learning alongside riders that will be competing at your level.
-Joining a Freeride team will also provide valuable insight about line choice and how to best set yourself up for success in Freeride.
+Joining a Freeride team will also provide valuable insight about line choice, IFSA judging methodology, and how to succeed in Freeride.

 BROWSE LOCAL TEAMS - CLICK HERE

-If You Can’t Join A Team, Register As A JUNIOR IFSA Independent
+JUNIORS: If You Can’t Join a Team, Register as an IFSA Independent

 If joining a team as a Junior isn't feasible or there isn’t one in your area, that’s OK; simply sign up as "IFSA Independent" when registering.
 We encourage independent athletes and parents to proactively seek information about freeride safety and judging protocol.
 This information will help athletes make sound line choices with safety as a priority in competition and practice.